littlecodersh/ItChat/README.rst

 **FAQ**

-Why I can't send files whose name is encoded in utf8?
+Q: Why I can't send files whose name is encoded in utf8?

-That's because of the upload setting of requests, you can put `this file <https://github.com/littlecodersh/ItChat/blob/robot/plugin/config/fields.py>`__ into packages/urllib3 of requests package.
+A: That's because of the upload setting of requests, you can put `this file <https://github.com/littlecodersh/ItChat/blob/robot/plugin/config/fields.py>`__ into packages/urllib3 of requests package.

+Q: Why I still can't show QRCode with command line after I set enableCmdQr key to True in itchat.auto_login()?

+A: That's because you need to install optional site-package pillow, try this script: pip install pillow

 **Comments**